klidi/weather-app-ddd-cqrs/readme.md

 I have included one bounded context diagram and the diagram for the class relationship.

-The code inside sec\Weather\Partners\Shared is mostly copy and paste code to lay the foundation for using commands and queries.
+The code inside src\Weather\Partners\Shared is mostly copy and paste code to lay the foundation for using commands and queries.
 The rest is code written the past few days for this task.
 I have aimed for clean readable code, well enforced and encapsulated invariants and less for designing and Api.